- Action Will Be Taken

 - Libertarian Socialism

-Connexipedia Article Resource Type: Article/Report/Letter Published: 2010 A socialist political orientation which promote a non-hierarchical, non-bureaucratic, stateless society without private property in the means of production.
+Connexipedia Article Resource Type: Article Published: 2010 A socialist political orientation which promote a non-hierarchical, non-bureaucratic, stateless society without private property in the means of production.
 Libertarian socialism is opposed to coercive forms of social organization, and promotes free association in place of the coercive social relations of capitalism

 - Listen, Marxist!